KiraPC/tvController-2.0/README.md

 # tvController
-An http nodejs server to control TV (just webOS is currently supported).
+An http nodejs server and client to control TV (just webOS is currently supported).
 It can be used with IFTTT to control the TV with Alexa and Google Assistant

 ## How to install
 You first need to install nodejs (v >= 8.11) and npm.
 To do this, you can go to the official page of [node](https://nodejs.org/it/)